levimjoseph/kaggle-public/README.md

 This a public repository of my Kaggle notebooks.

-The `inputs` and `outputs` directories contains subfolders with associated data when applicable.
+The `inputs` and `outputs` directories contain subfolders with associated data when applicable.

 All notebooks are either in `done`, `in progress`, or `to do` status.